Follow us on: #monalisamovie | monalisa-movie.com

 FINANCING IN PLACE: 65% (In Equity and Tax incentives)

-In St. Petersburg, IGOR STRASKOFF, a Russian Oligarch living in Paris attends a glittering reception in the Hermitage Museum’s Leonardo Room.
-Russian President YURI TITOV is affronted upon discovering that the Mona Lisa theirs is a copy.
-He presses Igor to acquire one and "donate" it to Mother Russia.
-Indeed, a Mona Lisa is up for auction that week-end at Dallier’s Auction House in Paris, and expected to sell for 100 million Euros.
+In St. Petersburg, IGOR STRASKOFF, a Russian Oligarch attends a glittering reception hosted by Russian President YURI TITOV in the Hermitage Museum’s Leonardo Room.
+Titov is affronted upon discovering that their Mona Lisa is a copy.
+He finds out that there is a painting potentially painted by Da Vinci himself up for auction and presses Igor to acquire it for Mother Russia.

-In the meantime, in Paris, we meet DR. NICOLE BREMONT, an art expert – and head of a secretive group within the National Police whose mission is to combat art fraud and theft.
-She agrees to help the elderly MRS GOLDSTEIN recover her lost Mona Lisa, stolen by the Nazis from her family home in Berlin in the 1930’s.
-Knowing of the auction, Nicole shows up at Dallier’s.
-There she confronts auction house director MARIE DE NOYEN and her eccentric art consultant, JEAN-PAUL CLESTIER, , and demands that Dallier delay the auction while experts determine whether the Goldstein and Dallier Mona Lisa are the same.
-Marie pushes back, and Jean-Paul, declines to offer an opinion.
+COMMANDER NICOLE FORTIER, in charge of Antiquities, whose mission is to combat art fraud and theft, meets the elderly MS. GOLDSTEIN who is convinced that the Mona Lisa up for auction is hers, stolen by the Nazis from her family in the 1940’s and she has proof.
+Nicole visits Dallier Auction House and confronts the director, MARIE DE NOYER and her eccentric and infamous Italian art consultant, GIANCARLO RICCI, and demands that Dallier delay the auction while experts determine whether the Goldstein and Dallier Mona Lisas are the same.
+Marie pushes back, and Giancarlo, declines to offer a public opinion.
 The auction proceeds.
-RINKU GUPTA - a wealthy New Delhi nouveau-riche expatriate and Igor bid furiously against one another.
-Gupta wins.
+HANS DIETER, a wealthy German nouveau-riche expatriate, Igor, SOPHIA MAGGIONI and other top art collectors bid furiously against one another.
+Dieter wins.
 Having lost at bidding, Igor’s goons steal the painting.
-Gupta complains to Nicole and the police, accusing Igor.
-Police search Igor’s house but find no evidence of the stolen painting.
-Igor awakens the next morning to discover that the Dallier Mona Lisa has been burgled from him.
-He sets his team in motion to locate and acquire, legally or illegally, a Mona Lisa.
+Dieter lodges a formal complaint to Nicole and the police, accusing Igor.
+Police search Igor’s mansion, but find no evidence of the stolen painting.
+Igor awakens the next morning to discover that the Dallier Mona Lisa her stole, has been burgled from him.
+He sets his team in motion to locate and obtain, legally or illegally, the Dallier Mona Lisa, or any Mona Lisa for that matter.

-Nicole and Jean-Paul pursue different agendas.
-She cares not whether the Goldstein painting is an authentic Leonardo, only if the Dallier Mona Lisa is was the one stolen from the woman’s family.
-His interest is in whether the painting can be attributed to Leonardo.
-She wants him to stay out of her way as she embarks on a tense adventure to track down the truth.
-Jean-Paul pursues his own truth.
-The character’s paths crisscross, heightening tension between them, yet flowering a romantic bond.
+Nicole and Giancarlo pursue different agendas.
+She cares not whether the Goldstein painting is an authentic Leonardo, only if the Dallier Mona Lisa is the one stolen from the Goldstein family.
+Giancarlo’s interest is in whether the painting can be attributed to Leonardo.
+She wants him to stay out of her way as she embarks on a tense investigation to track down the painting.
+Giancarlo pursues his own sources.
+Their paths crisscross, heightening tension between them, yet flowering a bond between opposites.

 Igor knows he cannot fail Titov.
 His future, fortune and his daughter are at stake.
 He tries to balance aggression with restraint to head off getting kicked out of France.
 It’s tough sledding.
-His musclemen thrive on ill-conceived action, while his own expert, KARP, dances around questions as to the authenticity of a gaggle of Mona Lisa’s that suddenly crop up.
+His musclemen thrive on ill-conceived action, while his own expert, KARP, dances around questions as to the authenticity of the Dallier Mona Lisa.

-The action moves swiftly from the toney arrondissements of Paris to a Duke’s castle in Toledo, from a billionaire’s hi-tech Loire Valley chateaux to a mysterious castle at Lake Como, as the players feint, thrust and counter-thrust, spinning up thickening layers of mystery, setting and closing traps.
-Inspired by fact, Mona Lisa offers excitement, mystery revolving around the enigmatic Mona Lisa, non-stop action, romance and delight of unpredictable surprises.
+Inspired by fact, MONA LISA moves swiftly from the toney arrondissements of Paris to a billionaire’s hi-tech Lake Como villa to a mysterious castle in Sicily, we discover exciting mysteries revolving around the enigmatic Mona Lisa, with non-stop action, romance and delight of unpredictable surprises.